 How to Get Into Japan

-There are a ton of international ferries to Japan, from Korea, Taiwan, China, and Russia, but for backpackers, Busan (Korea) is likely to be the only practical destination from which to take a boat to Japan.
+If you are looking for a scenic entry, international ferries are still a viable, though niche, option.
+There are a ton of international routes to Japan, from Korea, Taiwan, China, and Russia, but for backpackers, Busan (Korea) is likely to be the only practical destination from which to take a boat to Japan.

 japan guide